msymeonides/Migrate3D/README.md

 Straightness=\frac{Final\ Euclidean}{Path\ Length}
 $$

-### Time Corrected Straightness:

-Straightness multiplied by the square root of the duration of that object’s track.
-Needed when the tracking duration of the objects in the dataset varies, otherwise this will be identical to Straightness.
+This is then multiplied by the square root of the duration of that object’s track.
+This is helpful when the tracking duration of the objects in the dataset varies.

 $$
 Time\ Corrected\ Straightness=Straightness\times\sqrt{Duration}